WickiiPie/django_web_forum/README.md

 keywords: documentation, docs,  docker, compose, orchestration, containers
 title: "Quickstart: Compose and Django"
 ---
+Uses mysql as a db
+Forum and subforum is created via admin
+Thread can be created by user

-This quick-start guide demonstrates how to use Docker Compose to set up and run a simple Django/PostgreSQL app.
+Details below are guide for setting up docker and django This quick-start guide demonstrates how to use Docker Compose to set up and run a simple Django/PostgreSQL app.
 Before starting, [install Compose](install.md).